Experts give advice to dog lovers for national dog bite prevention week

 Foster says if you see a dog, and want to pet it, it’s important to ask for the owner’s permission.

-“What ends up happening is a lot of times we see people that let their dogs off leash even at some of the local parks and they approach dogs and they have no idea what this dog might do” said Foster.
+“What ends up happening is a lot of times we see people that let their dogs off leash even at some of the local parks and they approach dogs and they have no idea what this dog might do.”

 Foster says if you can, try to keep your dogs away from infants and children.